sbw70/verification-constraints/labs/nuvl-edge/separate-provider/sp001-baseline/RESULTS.md

     replay_state_persisted_before_accept: true
     uses_consumed: 1

-Result:

-**PASS**
+**Result: PASS**

-The successful spend established that:
+The observed spend established that:

-- the artifact was authenticated as provider-issued;
+- the artifact was accepted as provider-authenticated;
-- the provider was not contacted for the spend itself;
+- the provider was not contacted for the spend;
-- the existing provider-defined bounds were enforced;
+- the bounded request conditions were enforced;
 - the single permitted use was consumed;
-- replay state was persisted before acceptance.
+- replay state was reported persisted before acceptance.

-## Operator / Request-Shape Errors

-Two command-entry errors occurred during interactive testing.

-### Incorrect Endpoint

-An initial request was sent to:

-`/validate`

-The selected boundary implementation exposes:

-- `/issue`
-- `/spend`

-It does not expose `/validate`.

-The request returned:

-    {"error":"not_found"}

-This was an operator endpoint-selection error and did not exercise the authorization path.

-### Incorrect Spend Payload Shape

-An initial `/spend` request submitted the artifact package at the wrong JSON level.

-The boundary returned:

-    decision: denied
-    provider_verified: false
-    reason: package_not_object

-Inspection of the boundary interface showed that `/spend` requires:

-    {
-      "package": {...},
-      "spend_request": {...}
-    }

-The request was corrected and the subsequent spend passed.

-This was an operator request-shape error before cryptographic validation and was not treated as a functional test failure.

-## Separate-Provider Availability Control
+## Provider Availability Control

-After the initial SP-001 baseline passed, the same separate-provider topology was exercised through an online → unavailable → restored control sequence.
+The separate-provider topology was then exercised through an online → unavailable → restored sequence.

 The Raspberry Pi boundary remained running throughout the sequence.

-No boundary restart or reprovisioning was performed between conditions.

 ### Online Precondition